In his address to the Diet in mid-September, Prime Minister Yoshihiko

 The onboard telescope is a successor to the RISING-2 telescope.
 A

-support ongoing development, operation and
+Japanese science team will support ongoing development, operation and

 analysis activities.
 The main objectives are astronomical observation